Narayan Sarovar Sanctuary

-Narayan Sarovar Sanctuary also popularly known as Narayan Sarovar Wildlife Sanctuary or Narayan Sarovar Chinkara Sanctuary notified as such in April 1981 and subsequently denotified in 1995 with reduced area, is a unique eco-system near Narayan Sarovar in the Lakhpat taluka of Kutch district in the state of Gujarat, India.
+Narayan Sarovar Sanctuary, also popularly known as Narayan Sarovar Wildlife Sanctuary or Narayan Sarovar Chinkara Sanctuary notified as such in April 1981 and subsequently denotified in 1995 with a reduced area, is a unique ecosystem near Narayan Sarovar in the Lakhpat taluka of Kutch district in the state of Gujarat, India.
 The desert forest in this sanctuary is said to be the only one of its kind in India.
 Located in the arid zone, a part of it is a seasonal wetland.
 It has 15 threatened wildlife species and has desert vegetation comprising thorn and scrub forests.
 Its biodiversity has some rare animals and birds, and rare flowering plants.
 Wildlife Institute of India (WII) has identified it as one of the last remaining habitats of the cheetah in India and a possible reintroduction site for the species.
 The most sighted animal here is the chinkara (population estimated in the range of 1200–1500), which is currently the flagship species of the sanctuary.

 History

-The sanctuary was first notified in 1981 covering an area of 765.79 km2.
+The sanctuary was first notified in 1981, covering an area of 765.79 km2.

 De-notification in favor of mining industry

 In 1992, the Gujarat state government's department of mining and geology pointed out that there were huge deposits of limestone, lignite (brown coal), bentonite and bauxite inside the protected area of the sanctuary and argued that the ban on mining in the sanctuary was holding back development of the local economy.

 An order dated July 27, 1993 of the Gujarat State Government initially de-notified the Sanctuary, by annulling the earlier notification of 1981 under which Narayan Sarovar had been declared a wildlife sanctuary.
 It issued a decree which abolished the original sanctuary and established a new one, consisting of 16 disjointed patches.
 This de-notification had reduced the area of the sanctuary from765.79 km2 to disjointed ribbons of land totaling only 94.87 km2 in favor of commercial mining interests.
 The commercially biased court order reduced the area to a mere one-eighth of the original size, with a comment that the area was "substantially in excess of the requirements of a Sanctuary".
 Following the de-notification, the Gujarat state government planned to grant a lease to a cement company for open-cast mining in 2,000 hectares of land inside the original erstwhile Sanctuary to allow the mining of limestone, lignite and bauxite and for other industrial additives as it seemed an ideal location for a cement factory.
-The country's, or even Asia's, largest cement manufacturing unit was planned to be built there.
+The country's—or even Asia's—largest cement manufacturing unit was planned to be built there.
 Open-cast limestone mining is known to be harmful to the environment resulting in the release of large clouds of dust.
 Environmentalists feared that in the arid region of Kachchh district, these dust clouds would have harmful effects on both vegetation and wildlife as the limestone dust would condense in the cool nights settling on the leaves proving disastrous for the forests in the vicinity.